ryantd42/NY-Legislative-Git/2023/S7259A-2023/bill.md

-  (f) The task force shall make a preliminary report to the governor and the legislature of its findings, conclusions, recommendations and activ- ities  already  undertaken  by the task force, not later than January 1, 2024, and a final report of its findings,  conclusions,  recommendations and  activities  already  undertaken  by  the task force, not later than
+  (f) The task force shall make a preliminary report to the governor and the legislature of its findings, conclusions, recommendations and activ- ities  already  undertaken  by the task force, not later than January 1, 2025, and a final report of its findings,  conclusions,  recommendations
- S. 7259  3
+ S. 7259--A  3

- September  1,  2024  and  shall  submit  with  its  reports  legislative proposals as it deems necessary to implement its recommendations.
+ and  activities  already  undertaken  by  the task force, not later than September  1,  2025  and  shall  submit  with  its  reports  legislative proposals as it deems necessary to implement its recommendations.
   §  2.
 This  act  shall take effect immediately and shall expire three years after it  shall  have  become  a  law  when  upon  such  date  the